 Improving the experience of receiving a Ventricular Assistive Device (VAD)

-According to XXX data, over X million Americans have a Ventricular Assistive Device (VAD) implanted to prevent heart failure.
-We worked with the Mayo Clinic in XXX (location) to improve the experience of receiving a VAD.
+550,000 new cases of heart failure are diagnosed each year.
+Yet only 2,500 Americans have a Ventricular Assistive Device (VAD) implanted to prevent heart failure.
+We worked with the Mayo Clinic in Minnesota to improve the experience of receiving a VAD.

 Advanced Heart Failure